Sports cardiology: heart conditions in athletes

 What are the most common heart conditions identified during pre-participation screenings for athletes?

-When we screen athletes for cardiac conditions, the types of conditions that we’re looking for are conditions that can be identified by the health questionnaire or ECG.
+In screening athletes, we’re looking for conditions that can be identified by the health questionnaire or ECG.

 Does participating in endurance sports like marathons strengthen the heart or can it lead to long-term health risks?

-We know that sport and exercise to a moderate degree is healthy for the heart and cardiovascular system in general.
+We know that moderate levels of sport and exercise are healthy for the heart and cardiovascular system in general.

 The European Cardiac Society guidance states that all individuals should aim to undertake 150 minutes of low intensity exercise per week or 90 minutes of high intensity exercise for optimum cardiovascular health.